pmean/build-website/text/06/SlashAndBurn-06.md

 I received an email question about developing a logistic regression model with some interaction terms.
-One of the interaction terms was statistically significant but one or both of the main effects associated with the interaction was not.
-So is it okay, I was asked to include the interaction in the final model but not the non-significant main effects?
+One of the interaction terms was statistically significant but one or both of the main effects associated with the interaction was not.<U+FFFD> So is it okay, I was asked to include the interaction in the final model but not the non-significant main effects?

-First, I need to comment on the \"slash and burn\"  model building practice that this person is using.
+First, I need to comment on the \"slash and burn\"<U+FFFD> model building practice that this person is using.
 A recent posting to the [MedStats](../category/InterestingWebsites.html#MeStXx) email discussion group outlines problems with this approach (although it does not use the